 As it is now defined, Leccinum aurantiacum is a mycorrhizal "generalist," associating with hosts ranging from Fagus and Quercus to Betula and Populus; it is the "one major exception" to high host specificity in the genus (den Bakker et al., 2004b; the paper did not consider species like Leccinum chromapes and Leccinum subglabripes in section Luteoscabra, which may also be generalists).
 However, Leccinum aurantiacum does not associate with conifers--and this idea, combined with morphological analysis, places many North American "Leccinum aurantiacum" collections in the vicinity of the conifer-loving Leccinum vulpinum.

 Morphologically, Leccinum aurantiacum can be separated from similar species (in Europe, at least) on the basis of the "brownish-reddish stipital ornamentation that is already reddish in young fruit-bodies," the red to reddish brown cap, the presence of overhanging flaps, and the reddish brown (in KOH) caulocystidia (den Bakker & Noordeloos, 2005).
 It is worth pointing out that the original description of Boletus aurantiacus (Bulliard, 1780) was accompanied by a beautiful color illustration clearly depicting reddish brown, rather than black, scabers.
-To get an idea of what contemporary European researchers have in mind for the reddish brown scaber color in Leccinum aurantiacum, see these photos in the online Leccinum treatment of den Bakker & Noordeloos (2007).
+To get an idea of what contemporary European researchers have in mind for the reddish brown scaber color in Leccinum aurantiacum, see den Bakker & Noordeloos (2005).
 Then compare the photo to color illustrations in your North American field guide's treatment of Leccinum aurantiacum.
 In my library, all the illustrations but one show black, rather than reddish brown, scabers--and close inspection of most of the photos also reveals conifer debris in the vicinity of the mushrooms.
 One exception is the photo in Phillips (1991), which features a North American aurantiacum-like collection with reddish brown, rather than black, scabers.
 The following field guide illustrations appear to possibly represent Leccinum vulpinum:

 The den Bakker & Noordeloos account of scaber color and caulocystidia in Leccinum, if it can be applied to our continent in whole or in part, handily cleans up much of the confusion among North American taxa.
 Leccinum aurantiacum var. pinicola Smith, Thiers & Watling (1966), with black scabers that are brown in KOH, is referred to Leccinum vulpinum (the association with conifers also supports this idea).
 Leccinum aurantiacum var. pallidipes Smith, Thiers & Watling (1966), with whitish scabers that are ochraceous in KOH, is possibly referred to Leccinum albostipitatum (and, if this hypothesis is borne out by further evidence, necessitates a nomenclatural change since Smith, Thiers & Watling would have described pallidipes long before European researchers arrived at albostipitatum).
 Leccinum aurantiacum var. intermedium Smith, Thiers & Watling (1966), with black scabers that are brown in KOH, is referred to Leccinum vulpinum (additionally, though the authors were unwilling to declare certainty about mycorrhizal association, they listed Pinus resinosa and Pinus banksiana in the collection area).
 Lastly, Leccinum aurantiacum var. aurantiacum in the sense of Smith, Thiers & Watling (1966, 1971) must be reconsidered, at least in part, since it has black scabers that are yellowish in KOH.